 2020 CAHPS Health Plan Survey Chartbook (PDF, 1.2 MB):

 Summary-level results for the CAHPS Health Plan Survey.

-Highlights of the Health Plan Chartbook: Graphic Summary (PDF, 223.4 KB)
+Highlights of the Health Plan Chartbook: Infographic (PDF, 344 KB)

 View, print, and download custom reports of CAHPS Clinician & Group Survey results for the two most recent years of data for the adult population combined with data from the Patient-Centered Medical Home (PCMH) supplemental item set.